 Welcome to the website for the USDA Agricultural Air Quality Task Force.
 This site serves as a repository of information about the task force, and provides public access to Federal Register notices, meeting minutes, reports and documents, and official communiqués from and about the Task Force.

-The USDA Agricultural Air Quality Task Force (AAQTF) met on Thursday and Friday, December 4th and 5th, at the Hilton Ft.
-Collins, Ft.
-Collins, CO.
+The USDA Agricultural Air Quality Task Force (AAQTF) will meet on Wednesday and Thursday, April 22nd and 23rd, at the University of Tennessee, Knoxville, TN.